iszczesniak/cpp/memory/index.md

 * `std::string("Hello")`: type `std::string`, argument `"Hello"`.

-If a recipe is a standalone expression, then its evaluation creates a temporary (a temporary value) that is next destroyed, and so it is a *discarded-value expression*.
+When a recipe is a standalone expression, then its evaluation creates a temporary (a temporary value) that is next destroyed, and so it is a *discarded-value expression*.
 A temporary object is created on the stack.
 Here's an example: